Quick Find Maid

 Full-time and Part-time MaidLooking for full-time maid in Singapore?

-NetMaid has more than 2000 maids from 60+ maid agencies.
+NetMaid has about 10,000 maid bio-data from about 200 maid agencies.
 Click here to search maids' bio-data.
 All the maids available here are represented by respective maid agency.
-You may want to indicate your preference for maid agency, and whether you are looking for a Transfer (available immediately) or New (depends on availability from country of preference) maid.
+You may want to indicate your preference for maid agency, nationality, type (new or transfer) and other criteria.
 Once you have shortlist your maids based on your selection criteria, you can request maid agencies to contact you, or you can contact the appropriate maid agency directly.Need only Part-time maid?

 Bio-data for part-time maid is not available on NetMaid.
 However, there are companies that specialize on providing part-time maids, please click here, tell them your requirements, and they will contact you.Not living in Singapore, but looking for domestic help?